Individual Charcuterie Boards: perfect for entertaining or for date night, full of ideas for cheeses, meats, fruits, sweets and more.

 These boards are perfect for one person, or shared between a couple with a few glasses of wine.

 I wanted to include both some savoury and some sweets on my boards, so I made them about half and half.
-I did about three of each element for the boards.
+I did small groups about three of each element for the boards.
+It’s nice to include different color variations, and different textures when you’re choosing your elements.

 Customize For Any Dietary Restrictions